Hate That I Love You

 "Hate That I Love You" is a song recorded by Barbadian singer Rihanna for her third studio album, Good Girl Gone Bad (2007).
 It features vocals by American singer and songwriter Ne-Yo, who co-wrote the song with its producers Stargate.
 Def Jam Recordings released the song on August 21, 2007, as the third single from Good Girl Gone Bad.
 A Spanglish version featuring Spanish singer David Bisbal was made available on April 28, 2008.
-"Hate That I Love You" is a mid-tempo R&B song about the power of love, with influences of folk music.
+"Hate That I Love You" is a mid-tempo pop and R&B song about the power of love, with influences of folk music.
 "Hate That I Love You" received generally positive reviews from critics, many of whom compared it to previous works by Ne-Yo.

 The song achieved moderate success in comparison to other singles from the album, reaching the top twenty in thirteen countries.
 It reached number 15 on the UK Singles Chart, and number seven on the US Billboard Hot 100 chart.
 "Hate That I Love You" was certified platinum by the Recording Industry Association of America (RIAA) denoting shipments of over one million copies.
 The music video was directed by Anthony Mandler; in it, Rihanna's and Ne-Yo's characters meet their respective love interests.
 An edited Spanglish version of the video features scenes by Bisbal instead of Ne-Yo.
 Rihanna performed the song at the American Music Awards of 2007, and on Operación Triunfo respectively.
 "Hate That I Love You" was performed on Rihanna's four worldwide tours—Good Girl Gone Bad, Last Girl on Earth, Loud and the Diamonds World Tour.